-In proposals for a new Scottish GP contract that could take effect from 2018, all GP partners who own their premises will be offered interest-free 'GP sustainability loans' to help reduce costs.
+Under the new Scottish GP contract, which comes into effect in April 2018, all GP partners who own their premises will be offered interest-free 'GP sustainability loans' to help reduce costs.

 For practices in leased premises, regional NHS boards will take over responsibility for their leases - with the Scottish government stating that its long-term strategy is that 'no GP contractor will need to enter a lease with a private landlord for GP practice premises'.